Kremlin says reports that Uzbek President is dead not confirmed

-MOSCOW The Kremlin said on Tuesday that media reports that Uzbek President Islam Karimov was dead had not been confirmed.
+MOSCOW (Reuters) - The Kremlin said on Tuesday that media reports that Uzbek President Islam Karimov was dead had not been confirmed.

 "For the moment we do not have any fresh information.
 All we can say that ... media reports (about Karimov's death) have not been confirmed," Kremlin spokesman Dmitry Peskov told a conference call with journalists.